pahansen95/cntr-base/src/OAIGateway/README.md

 ## Limitations

 - Streaming responses are not supported
-- Limited to hardcoded endpoints
+- Limited model selection capability
 - No authentication handling
 - Self-signed certificates for development only